weilandia/coding-for-managers/git/lecture-notes.md

 Github is a platform that enables developers to store their codebase online, review developers’ code branches, and share feedback and error shooting before it’s integrated in the full code base.
 Similar to Git, it stores a full-history of any changes made over the codebase life cycle, creating a safeguard as the number of developers working with the codebase increases over time and your codebase grows in complexity.

 ### Linking your local Git repository with your Github repository
+This is one of the most powerful thing Git and Github have to offer.
+Each time you make changes locally on your computer, you can send those changes to github through git and they will be automatically updated on your repo in the Github website.

 - Visit your Github page and create a new repo with a name like `my-website`
 - Copy the “HTTPS Clone URL”.
 Enter `$ git clone [git clone url]` in tour terminal on Cloud 9